 The Alleluia comes first, but the words are the message

-Everyone refers to the Gospel Acclamation as ‘the Alleluia’, because that is the bit that doesn’t change, that repeats every week (except during Lent).
+Everyone refers to the ‘the Alleluia’, because that is the bit that doesn’t change, that repeats every week (except during Lent).
 It is the frame to a verse from the Gospels (usually), and this verse changes (almost) every week, to highlight something about the coming Gospel.
 The words of the Gospel verse are very important.
 They are the filling in the Alleluia sandwich.
 You can make sandwiches out of several different sorts of bread, but most people are most interested in what is between the slices.

 Lots of different Alleluia verses

 Those various parenthetical hedges leave quite a lot of leeway for alteration, but one of the startling things about the Alleluia verse for me is how much variation there is between the different national Lectionaries.
 Some differences are predictable : some Lectionaries are more concerned to be inclusive than others.
 Some prefer to keep the words as they appear in the text, whereas others are relaxed about paraphrasing them.
 Sometimes a bit of context or narrative framing is added (‘says the Lord’, for example).
 Sometimes you feel that the person drafting the Gospel verse has remembered that it is supposed to be sung, but sometimes definitely not.
 Sometimes a natural rhythm emerges if I read the words over; sometimes I find it difficult to create any rhythm at all, when it is obvious that if they had just left out a word, or used one with two syllables instead of four or one, it would have worked better.

 Balancing the words and the Alleluia